aistrate/elm-tetris/README.md

 - **Hold piece**: storing a falling Tetromino for later use
 - Score points for **T-Spins**
 - Score points for **Combos** (optional, many games don't have it)
 - **Levels above 15**: For now, the higher the level, the higher the speed of the drop animation.
-Above level 15, the falling piece drops to the bottom almost instantly, so increasing the speed does not increase difficulty. **Lock delay** (now 500 ms) and **maximum lock delay moves** (now 15) will have to gradually decrease in order to make the game more challenging.
+Above level 15, the falling piece drops to the bottom almost instantly, so increasing the speed would not increase difficulty. **Lock delay** (now 500 ms) and **maximum lock delay moves** (now 15) will have to gradually decrease in order to make the game more challenging.
 - **Game modes**, for example: Marathon (normal), Challenge (10 min), Sprint (40 lines), Master (instant lock to bottom / zero lock delay)
 - **Smoother movement** of the falling piece, with less animation flicker, especially on levels 7-12 (if SVG allows it)
 - **Play by mouse**, not just by keyboard (as on [tetris.com](https://tetris.com/))